God's Little Acre

 In the brain, this small structure regulates emotional stability.
 It is notable for its key role mental in social anxieties and phobias such as agoraphobia and social anxiety, i.e. the distrust of others.

-The actor Zoe Kravitz (at least partly, based on quotes in the press) identifies as a Jewish woman.
+The actor Zoe Kravitz (at least based on quotes in the press) identifies as a Jewish woman.
 Steven Soderbergh, the director is an unbrandable filmmaker slipping in and out of genres; flexible in scope and style.
 As far reaching in styles as he is surreptitious in his authorship ( doubling under a pseudonym as cinematographer and an additional pseudonym as the editor).

 King of the Hill (1993, Soderbergh).
 Aaron in hiding.